johngodoi/personal_crypto_portfolio_tracker/README.md

   - [ ] crypto.com
 - [ ] Connect to wallets
   - [ ] metamask
+- [ ] User configuration
+  - [ ] define addresses for a specific blockchain
+    - [ ] define tokens of interest for that address
 - [ ] Portfolio value calculation
   - [ ] USD
   - [ ] BRL